samuel-dekleva/first_x_free/README.md

 * Claim severities are modeled using a lognormal distribution calibrated to a target expected severity (in this case $1,500) and adjustable variance parameter (in this case 0.8).

 ![here](https://imgur.com/NMDNCUH.png)

+## Explicit Model Assumptions

+* Throughout, we assume independence of claims.
+* The frequency of claims for each policyholder is modeled using a Poisson distribution with adjustable parameter lambda.
+* We assume the cost of each claim is modeled by a lognormal distribution with adjustable mean and standard deviation.
+* Importantly, we also assume claims for each policyholder are aggregated prior to applying any corridor deductibles.

 ## Insights